 On subtle differences like the story I’ve shared above, it pays to learn and move on.
 These are not life-changing issues.
 Simply, things work differently in different cultures.

 When harm to (usually more innocent) members of a society are at stake, this is the place to get outraged and to stand up for what’s right.
 It’s always a fine line.
 Meddling from “outsiders” is usually not appreciated.

 Change is best when it comes from the inside.
 From members of a society – often women, racial minorities, those with disabilities and so on – where blatant discrimination has caused deep harm.

-When women or children experience sexual abuse, there is reason to speak out.
+When women or children experience physical, sexual and/or emotional abuse, there is reason to speak out.
 LOUD!